shellcheck-py/shellcheck-py/README.md

 ### usage

-After installation, the `shellcheck` binary should be available in your environment (or `shellcheck.exe` on windows).
+After installation, the `shfmt` binary should be available in your environment (or `shfmt.exe` on windows).

 ### As a pre-commit hook